White pianist Marilyn Crispell (1947), who was playing with Anthony Braxton (1978-86),

 and took it to a new level of sensibility and curiosity

 in the wild trio improvisations of Spirit Music (march 1981), with violinist Billy Bang and drummer John Betsch,

-in the passionate solo improvisations of Rhythms Hung in Undrawn Sky (may 1983), of Labyrinths (october 1987) and of Images (august 1991),
+in the passionate solo improvisations of Rhythms Hung in Undrawn Sky (may 1983) and of Labyrinths (october 1987),

 in the cerebral duets with Irene Schweizer of Overlapping Hands (june 1990),